 The complex ways that interests and harms of epistemic subjects converge is an important reason why reflection on epistemic courage must be sensitive to social positionality.
 Several generations of work by epistemologists in the fields of feminism and philosophy of race have taught us to beware of vague references to ‘the epistemic agent’, and instead to attend to the plurality of standpoints of situated agents with complexly textured identities.
 Social and positional identity affects the interests one does and can have, the harms to which one may be subjected, and one’s capacity to respond positively to them.
 As Medina puts it, though “everyone needs epistemic courage, there is a special kind of courage that the pursuit of knowledge requires for epistemically marginalised subjects” (Medina 2012: 231).
 Such contingent patternings of vulnerability to harms means that the virtue of epistemic courage takes different forms, depending on who one is and where one is located within the social world.

-3. Acts of ourage
+3. Acts of Courage

 Most virtue epistemologists characterise epistemic courage with reference to a wide range of epistemic activities and commitments.
 Baehr refers to it as “a disposition to persist in or with a state or course of action aimed at an epistemic good end despite the fact that doing so involves an apparent threat to one’s own well-being” (Baehr 2011: 177).
 Medina locates courage in acts where an agent is “pursuing participation in epistemic practices … despite all obstacles” (Medina 2012: 229).
 Such references to ‘states’, ‘courses of action’, practices, and ‘journeys’ indicates that epistemic courage might manifest across the whole range of activities constitutive of an epistemic life.